 You can say Lay Down command and your dog know that this is also a ‘be quiet’ command.
 By laying down dogs don’t usually bark and they stay calmer.

-When you at home they can lay down on their bad which brings them some comfort.
+When you are at home they can lay down on their bed which brings them some comfort.

 Simple steps to teach your dog to Sit